 The rash, which does not affect every patient, consists of rose-colored spots, particularly on the neck and abdomen.

-In serious, untreated cases, the bowel can become perforated; this can lead to peritonitis (an infection of the tissue that lines the inside of the abdomen), which can be very serious indeed.5
+In serious, untreated cases, the bowel can become perforated.
+This can lead to peritonitis, an infection of the tissue that lines the inside of the abdomen, which has been reported as fatal in between 5 and 62 percent of cases.

 Countries with less access to clean water and washing facilities typically have a higher number of typhoid cases.

-People traveling in Africa, South America, and Asia (India in particular) should be vigilant.
+People traveling in Africa, South America, and Asia, and India in particular, should be vigilant.

 Typhoid is spread by contact and ingestion of infected human feces.
 This can happen through an infected water source or when handling food.